Ellinis1/credit_scoring/README.md

-# credit_scoring
+# Credit Scoring

-predicting credit score for bank clients
+The goal is to predict credit score for bank clients